spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/best-practices/index.md

 2. Rely on Spinnaker's [artifact substitution](/guides/user/kubernetes-v2/deploy-manifest/#override-artifacts)
    and a trigger that supplies your image by digest.

-## Emit Your Deployed Manifests to an Audit Log
+## Emit your deployed manifests to an audit log

 To keep track of what's changing in your cluster, and under what circumstances it is changing, we highly recommend [configuring Spinnaker to emit events to an